uber/react-vis/markdown/whisker-series.md

 Type: `Array<Object>`
 Array of data for the series.

-#### fill (optional)
-Type: `string|number`
-The inner color for all the marks in the series, this property will be over-ridden by fill specified in the data attribute.
-See [colors](colors.md)

 #### opacity (optional)
 Type: `string|number`
 Exact opacity for all series points in pixels or a series object, from 0 (transparent) to 1 (opaque)

 #### size (optional)
 Type: `string|number`
-Exact size for all series points in pixels or a series object.
+Exact size of an empty "buffer" region for all series points in pixels or a series object.

 #### stroke (optional)
 Type: `string|number`